twashing/zengarden/README.md

 # zengarden

 Zengarden is a riff on Joel Holdbrooks' excellent [garden](https://github.com/noprompt/garden) library.
 Zengarden is a simple Clojure library, using an extension language, for generating CSS.
 The goal is to cover most of CSS3 syntax.
 And the spirit of the library is to have declarative syntax, and be controllable from edn.
-Github and Clojars resources are in the expected locations.

 There's going to be a lot of missing stuff that I haven't thought of.
 I've just built it for my own use cases and then some.
 When that happens, you can i) pass in raw CSS, ii) send me feature requests or iii) send me a pull request.
 These are some things you get out of the box.